 Check the flow of paint or ink

-Be sure to mark on some scrap paper before starting your project to make sure the ink or paint are flowing smoothly.
+Be sure to mark on some scrap paper before starting your project to make sure the ink or paint is flowing smoothly.

 Test on different types of paper